 4: dawning awareness

 Meditation can be a portal to true personal transformation.
 The many benefits of simply sitting and practicing with the breath have been well-documented, but there’s another technique can take us even further: awareness practice.

 As we meditate, we become more familiar with our mental patterns and psychological makeup.
 We begin to notice all of the spaces, or gaps, between the in-breath and out-breath, between one thought and the next, between one mood and another.
 Awareness of the gaps puts us in sync with impermanence and change, and we realize that we can actually let go of old views and obsolete habits.
 We can actually transform the way we think and act.
 We can afford to be genuine and honest about looking at ourselves, our perception of the world, and, most importantly, our impact on others.
 This dawning of awareness brings joy and a powerful motivation to continue practicing.
-Read more about the benefits of mindfulness and awareness meditation here.

 5: unwavering commitment